DMacMakes/dmdocs/content/en/torrens/cao107/week6/index.md

 2. Add two checkboxes to the Media Loader window, ideally in an options menu: _Load with thread_ and _Multiple threads_.
 They don't have to do anything yet.
 3. The ImFileDialog library is being used to pop a new file browser when you click _File->Load images_ in the Media Loader window menu bar.
   * Configure it to show only image file types for selection.
 Look into the window flags and file extension masking.
-  * The dialog already returns a string with the file path in it.
-Use the sdl2_image library to load an image when one has been selected in browser and the user has clicked OK.
+  * The dialog already returns a string with the file path in it when a user chooses and image and clicks _OK_.
+Create a `DmGui::ImageTexture` and use the `Load_Image_To_GLuint_Texture` function I've provided to load an image (usable with `ImGui::Image()`).
-  * You've loaded an image with sdl, now create a new window in imgui to display it.
+  * You've loaded an image, now create a new window in imgui to display it.
 4. Bonus/nice to have: Allow selecting of multiple images.
 Drop their names into a table, with a button beside each to open them for viewing.